Pioneering fashion journalist André Leon Talley dies at 73

 In a 2013 Vanity Fair spread titled “The Eyeful Tower,” Talley was described as “perhaps the industry’s most important link to the past.”
 Designer Tom Ford told the magazine Talley was “one of the last great fashion editors who has an incredible sense of fashion history. … He can see through everything you do to the original reference, predict what was on your inspiration board.”

-Talley was also a familiar figure to TV audiences, serving as a judge on “America’s Top Model” and appearing on “Sex and the City” and “Empire.”
+Talley was also a familiar figure to TV audiences, serving as a judge on “America’s Next Top Model” and appearing in cameos in the “Sex and the City” movie and on “Empire.”

-Among the many celebrities offering condolences on Wednesday was his friend Whoopi Goldberg, who said his death came “iust in time for the front line at fashion week in Heaven.”
+Among the many celebrities offering condolences on Wednesday was TV personality Whoopi Goldberg, who said on Twitter that his death came “just in time for the front line at fashion week in Heaven.”

 Also full of praise was Kerry Washington, who wrote on Instagram: “Oh Andre!
 Heaven is not ready for you darling!!!!!!
 The whole afterlife is going to be just too fabulous now … You will shine so brightly from the heavens that we will know what true stardom looks like.”

-Designer Diane von Furstenberg paid tribute on Instagram, writing: “No one saw the world in a more glamorous way than you did … no one was grander and more soulful than you were.”
+Designer Diane von Furstenberg paid tribute on Instagram: “No one saw the world in a more glamorous way than you did … no one was grander and more soulful than you were.”
+Bette Midler tweeted: “He was such a force, & believed in the magic of Fashion & its illusions with all his being.
+His life was a saga of great highs, great lows, the dramatic, the ridiculous, and the endless pursuit of beauty.”
+Marc Jacobs was one of many who credited Talley with championing his career.
+“You and your passions were larger than life,” the designer wrote on Instagram.

+And Edward Enninful of British Vogue, the first Black editor in chief of any edition of Vogue, wrote simply: “Without you, there would be no me.
+Thank you for paving the way.”

 In his 2003 memoir, “A.L.T.: A Memoir,” Talley focused on two of the most important women in his life: his maternal grandmother, Bennie Frances Davis and the late, legendary fashion editor Diana Vreeland.